astrohart/xyLOGIX.Queues.Messages/xyLOGIX.Queues.Messages.Models/README.md

 ##### Summary

-Fluent-builder method to associate this message queue item with code to be executed when the message is published.
+Fluent-builder method to associate this `MessageQueueItem` with code to be executed when the message is published.

 ##### Returns